modular-component/website/docs/usage/writing-components.md

   .with(stage())
 ```

-This will come in very handy in the next chapter about [extending and reusing components](./reusing-components.md), as well as for
+This will come in very handy in the next chapters about [extending and reusing components](./reusing-components.md), as well as for
 [testing components](./testing-components.md)

 ### Custom stages

-The `.with()` method accepts a standard object comprised of two fields:
+The `.with()` method accepts a standard argument, a function returning an object comprised of two fields:

 - `field`: the name of the argument that will get added to the argument map
-- `useStage`: a hook that receives the current argument map and returns the value to set on the stage field
+- `use`: a hook that receives the current argument map and returns the value to set on the stage field

 :::tip
 While it's possible to use those objects directly when calling `.with()`, for readability and ease of writing we